grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 {% endhighlight %}

 The API is simple enough to give a great flexibility to audio architectures implementations.
 The **init** method should initialize the audio underlying driver.
 The **start** method begins the actual audio processing, until **stop** method is called.
-A concrete implementation of audio class will typically set buffer size and sample rate driver parameters in it's contructor.
+A concrete implementation of audio class will get buffer size and sample rate driver parameters in its contructor.
 So **get_buffer_size** and **get_sample_rate** methods can be used to retrieve those values, or the one actually choosen by the driver.

 ### The UI class ###

 A Faust UI architecture is a glue between a host control layer and a Faust module.
-It is responsible to associate a Faust module parameter to a user interface element and to update the parameter value according to the user actions.
+It is responsible to associate a Faust control parameter to a user interface element and to update the parameter value according to the user actions.
 This association is triggered by the **dsp::buildUserInterface** call, where the dsp asks a UI object to build the module controllers.

 Since the interface is basically graphic oriented, the main concepts are widget based: an UI architecture is semantically oriented to handle active widgets, passive widgets and widgets layout.